wrexik/wrexik.xyz/urara/index/PC/+page.svelte.md

 * **Case**: Lian-li Air Mini

 ### Things weren't that smooth tho 😂:
 The case in the configuration is well not ideal.
 Originally, my first case for this build was the H510 from NZXT.
-But due to my GPU being the size of a **sheet of paper** and not able to close the side panel because of the cable, I had to get a new one <br />
+But due to my GPU clearance between the GPU and the AIO being the size of a **sheet of paper** and not able to close the side panel because of the cable, I had to get a new one <br />

 ![PC](/index/PC/gpu.jpg) <br />

 So yeah...
-Next, I got a brand new and shiny **Air Mini** and yet again another complication.
+Next, I got a brand new and shiny **O11 Air Mini** and yet again another complication.
 But I calculated that one, I wasn't the only one with this problem.
 And I did know this before buying the new case.
 The AIO wouldn't fit. <br />

 ![Problem](/index/PC/solved.png) <br />